 Over the past year, the Prohibition Party of New York has worked to advance its issue advocacy efforts.
-We have worked to promote the passage of positive legislation and policies in the state.
-We have seen some successes in getting the state to establish stronger restrictions against the sale of tobacco.
-We have also seen the state legislature pass an extension to the lookback window of the Child Victims Act.
+We have worked to promote the passage of positive legislation and policies in the state, while advocating against policies that were harmful to the wellbeing of New Yorkers.